 • Lack of enforcement of safety rules and regulations

-If you or a loved one suffered a railroad-related injury as a train passenger, on the road or as an employee, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered a railroad-related injury as a train passenger, on the road or as an employee, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.